Mixbo-zz/FaST2704/README.md

  **Remember you still have to deal with squashfs read-only filesystem!**

  Honestly I didn't push my research really far.
-Maybe this has been documented before and maybe the firmware is available somewhere.
+Maybe this has been documented before and maybe the firmware is available somewhere (I might dump it in a few days... or months).
 If this is the case, contact me.

  ~ Mixbo www.wakowakowako.com